 Step 2: Line a baking sheet with parchment paper.
 Drop clusters of cashews (6-7 cashews per cluster) onto baking sheet.

 Step 3: Allow clusters to sit for about 10 minutes and then sprinkle with sea salt.
-Allowing chocolate to set slightly helps so that the salt doesn't sink into the chocolate.
+Allowing chocolate to set prevents the salt from sinking into the chocolate.

 TIP FOR MELTING CHOCOLATE: